-Missionaries aren’t there to bother you, but they do feel it is their duty to share information.
+Missionaries aren’t there to bother you, but they do feel they must share information.
 They want to embrace those in the community with an interest in their religion.
 They also enjoy being able to convert others or to get them to commit to volunteering time or even coming to the church for the first time.

 One of the main reasons people engage with missionaries when they have no desire to is because they feel guilty.
 Society often makes us feel like we have to give people a chance to share information with us or we aren’t being polite.